 Voetbalvereniging

-Alverna, or VV Alverna, as they are more commonly known are an amateur football
+Alverna, or VV Alverna, as they are more commonly known, is an amateur football

 club from Alverna, which adjoins the town of Wijchen, five miles west of